jarirepo/pool-game-2d/README.md

   <figcaption>Ball textures</figcaption>
 </figure>
 -->
 The pool table is also programmatically generated and composed by a green table surface with 4-sided polygon segments for the table edges.
-There are also openings for the 6 holes and indicators for the ball rack position and the cue-ball line.
+There are also openings for the 6 holes and indicators for the ball rack position (foot spot) and the cue-ball line.
 <!--
 <figure class="image">
   <img src="screenshots/poolgame-generated-table.png" alt="Pool table" />